 Advising

-Close contact with the faculty and staff relevant to the student's career in IRHUM—including the student's College adviser, the IRHUM Faculty Chair, and the student’s faculty mentor—is essential in a program that involves so much individual initiative and experimentation.
+Close contact with the faculty and staff relevant to the student's career in IRHUM—including the student's College adviser, the IRHUM Faculty Chair, the IRHUM Co-Chair, and the student’s faculty mentor—is essential in a program that involves so much individual initiative and experimentation.
 Students are encouraged to seek their advice whenever they have an intellectual or practical concern about progress in the major.

 Faculty